Skip to main content

 • View organization: Lets users perform tasks such as viewing score settings and getting API keys.

-• Upload scans: Lets users scan code for vulnerabilities.
+• Upload scans: Lets users scan code for vulnerabilities for existing projects.

 • Ecommerce back-end developers